nanobowers/cronic/README.md

 Cronic
 =======

-Cronic is a natural language date/time parser written for Crystal.
-It is primarily a port of Chronic (from Ruby) but with attempting to do things the Crystal way.
+Cronic is a natural language date/time parser for Crystal.
+It is primarily a port of Chronic (from Ruby) but tried to do things the Crystal way.

 See below for the wide variety of formats Cronic will parse.